 Mr Koh has more than 13 years of managerial experience in two companies within the electronics manufacturing industry, where he served as Executive Director.
-Mr Koh retired as Senior Vice President and Partner of SEAVI International Fund Management Pte Ltd in 1996 and retired as Director of SEAVI International Fund Management Pte Ltd and SEAVI Venture Management Pte Ltd on 9 July 2012.
+Until 1996, Mr Koh was Senior Vice President and Partner of SEAVI International Fund Management Pte Ltd and up to 9 July 2012, he was a Director of SEAVI International Fund Management Pte Ltd and SEAVI Venture Management Pte Ltd.